ZeroDeth/derekkedziora.github.io/_posts/2016-11-14-google-proton.md

 2. Use lexis about monopolies and competition to discuss the topic

 ### Pre-reading Questions
-1. Do <a href="https://en.wikipedia.org/wiki/Natural_monopoly" target="_blank">natural monopolies</a> require government action?
-Is Google a natural monopoly?
+1. Is Google a <a href="https://en.wikipedia.org/wiki/Natural_monopoly" target="_blank">natural monopoly</a>?
+2. Do natural monopolies require government action?
-2. What are the possible problems with an internet search engine gaining a monopoly?
+3. What are the possible problems with an internet search engine gaining a monopoly?

 ### Keywords
 amiss (adj.)